EuphoricPenguin/FlatMigi/README.md

 ## Credits

 Inspired by [Eric Migicovsky's blog](https://ericmigi.com/).
-Created using Void Agent and DeepSeek.
+Created with the help of Void Agent and DeepSeek.